The hidden risks of temporal resampling in clinical reinforcement learning: Materials and Methods

 Using this expert policy, we generated a ground-truth reference dataset by interacting repeatedly with the environment's irregular version (100,000 transitions for LavaGap; 10 million for UVA/Padova).
 From this reference dataset, we constructed three dataset versions:

 \begin{enumerate}

 \item \textbf{Unprocessed dataset:} Records all state transitions and a mask identifying independent agent decisions, preserving the semi-MDP structure. \item \textbf{Interpolated dataset:} Identical to the unprocessed dataset, but treats all transitions as independent decisions.
 For example, in UVA/Padova, a decision held for 60 minutes is treated as six independent 10-minute decisions. \item \textbf{Binned dataset:} Produced via temporal binning.
 In LavaGap, every second time step was subsampled.
 In UVA/Padova, windows (2- or 4-hours) were used to average observations/actions and sum rewards.
-Observations were aggregated over the preceding window to avoid look-ahead bias.
+Observations were aggregated over the preceding window to avoid look-ahead bias. \end{enumerate} All UVA/Padova datasets had their rewards standardised to zero mean and unit variance using values from the training datasets.
+No other preprocessing was performed, as the environments already internally normalise their observations.